havasd/rust_regression/README.md

 ## Caveats

-This works on macOS only, as SwiftRs is not available on Linux.
+The swift part is included  on macOS only, as SwiftRs is not available on Linux.